Los Angeles Discrimination Attorney

-If you were refused employment, denied a promotion, terminated, harassed, or otherwise discriminated against in the workplace, it is helpful to seek the advice of an attorney.
+If you were refused employment, denied a promotion, harassed, or otherwise discriminated against, seek the advice of an attorney.
 You may be entitled to damages related to the discrimination, such as lost pay, emotional distress, and punitive damages.
 Our discrimination attorneys in Los Angeles have represented many clients in discrimination cases.

 Types of Discrimination

 Discrimination comes in many forms.
-There is “disparate treatment” and “disparate impact” discrimination.
+Primarily, there is “disparate treatment” and “disparate impact” discrimination.